-Squeeze the frosting to the bottom, twist the bag at the top of the frosting (so it doesn’t squeeze up!), and hold it gently with your non-dominant hand (my left).
+Squeeze the frosting to the bottom, twist the bag at the top of the frosting so it doesn’t squeeze up instead of down, and hold it gently with your non-dominant hand.
 Hold the bag vertically and, using your dominant hand, squeeze the top of the frosting in the bag gently as you pull the bag up.

 Round and round.
 It helps to have a cake turntable so you don’t get tempted to reach across the cake and lose your 90 degree angle.

 Second is because there’s also a lot of variation in the accuracy of oven temperatures.
 You only want to bake your cake layers until a toothpick into the center comes out free of crumbs.
-I usually start looking at cake layers 5-10 minutes before the cook time in a recipe, and I start checking with a toothpick very few minutes once the cake stops wobbling.
+I usually start looking at cake layers 5 to 10 minutes before the cook time in a recipe, and I start checking with a toothpick every few minute or two once the cake stops wobbling.
 Moist cakes are so much better than dry cakes!

 Earl Grey lavender cake layer

-- 2 cups (280g/8.1 oz) cake flour plus more for flouring the pan
+- 2 cups (280 grams or 8.1 ounces) cake flour plus more for flouring the pan

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1 cup (200g/7.1oz) granulated sugar
+- 1 cup (200 grams or 7.1 ounces) granulated sugar

-- 1/2 tsp ground culinary lavender
+- ½ teaspoon ground culinary lavender

 - 2 eggs, room temperature

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - 1 cup buttermilk